 Neil joined the Board of Governors on 1 August 2014, also becoming a member of the Remuneration Committee.

-Molly Jackson is Commercial and Finance Director at Southbank Centre, the largest single-run art centre in the World.
+Ms Jackson recently retired from her job as Commercial and Finance Director at Southbank Centre, the largest single-run art centre in the World.
 Previously she was Trading Director at the National Museums of Science and Industry.
 In her earlier career, Ms Jackson worked for Pearson plc, with a number of roles in Pearson’s education businesses and as Strategy Director for the Financial Times Group.

-Ms Jackson is a non Executive Director of the enterprise companies of the Wellcome Collection and the Horniman Museum, and advises the London Transport Museum on its commercial strategy.
+Ms Jackson is a non Executive Director of Wellcome Trust Enterprises; and advises the London Transport Museum on its commercial strategy.

 Jean Ker is Emeritus Professor of Medical Education of the University of Dundee, currently holds the post of Scottish lead for Clinical Skills and Simulation, and works as an external consultant in medical education.
 Jean founded the Scottish Clinical Skills Network in 2000.
 As part of the Scottish Clinical Skills Strategy she was appointed in 2007 as National Clinical Lead in the development of the Scottish Clinical Skills and Simulation Managed Educational Network which has developed national evidence-based online skills resources, a mobile skills facility which has trained over 6000 healthcare practitioners in remote and rural Scotland and provided seed-corn funding for many Research and Development projects.